JaredVogt/summarai/instructions.md

 - Use the provided nomenclature and terms to interpret technical jargon, product names, or abbreviations accurately.
 - On Line 1 - "Summary: [Create a summary of no more than 6 words and put it here]" (this will be used as a file name)
 - On Line 2 - "Keywords: [list of keywords extracted from the transcript and put them here, separated by commas]" use your best judgement
+- On Line 3 - "Participants: [from the diarization, if there are no names, just Speaker 0 and Speaker 1, etal, just use those]"
+- On Line 4 - "Date: [put in the date from the file if available]"
 - Provide a detailed bullet-point summary of the main ideas and technical content.
 - If "keyword" is said, then the word following that should be added to keywords
 - If "directory" is said, then the word after that should be added to Keywords use your best judgment because it could just be used in a sentence